AmusingThrone/cpb/README.md

 # cpb

+## This theme will no longer be updated.
+Please check out [ICE](https://github.com/amusingthrone/ice) instead.

   A beautiful Bootstrap 3 Template for CPPS.
 CPB is Licensed under the [Creative Commons Attributions](https://creativecommons.org/licenses/by/4.0/legalcode).
 That means you can use it in both Commercial and Non-Commercial projects for free, but you must give me credit.

   CPB comes with a Home, Register, and Play page along with mobile support.